terra-money/docs/docs/full-node/run-a-full-terra-node/system-config.md

 Running a full Terra node is a resource-intensive process that requires a persistent server.
 If you want to use Terra without downloading the entire blockchain, use [Terra Station](https://station.terra.money/).

-## Hardware requirements
+## Hardware Requirements

-These are the the minimum requirements for running a full Terra node:
+The the minimum requirements for running a Terra full node are:

-- Four or more CPU cores
+- 4+ CPU cores
 - At least 32 GB of memory
-- At least 300 mbps of network bandwidth
+- At least 300 mbps in network bandwidth
-- At least 2 TB NVME SSD
+- At least 2 TB NVME SSD in storage

 :::{admonition} Storage requirements
 :class: warning
 As the network grows, the minimum storage requirements will also grow.
 It is recommended that you use more than the minimum storage requirements to run a robust full node.
 :::

 ## Prerequisites